 About CTP-543 Interim Phase 2 Results

 CTP-543 was discovered by applying Concert's deuterium chemistry technology to modify ruxolitinib, a drug which inhibits Janus kinases 1 and 2 (JAK1 and JAK2) and is commercially available under the name Jakafi® in the United States for the treatment of certain blood disorders.
 Deuterium modification of ruxolitinib was found to alter its human pharmacokinetics in ways which may enhance its use as a treatment for alopecia areata.
+The U.S. Food and Drug Administration (FDA) has granted Fast Track designation for CTP-543.

 About Alopecia Areata